 PO 101 Introduction To Political Philosophy: 3 semester hours

-An examination of main ideas, methods, and perspectives of some of the major Western political theorists from Plato to the modern period.
+This course is an examination of main ideas, methods, and perspectives of some of the major Western political theorists from Plato to the modern period.
 Drawing upon study of the original texts, the course aims to convey an understanding of political philosophy as a tradition of inquiry into fundamental questions of human nature, the origins of ethical codes, the role and limitations of government, and social justice.
 The course also encourages assessment of the relevance of the theories studied for understanding and evaluating politics today.

 PO 102 Government and Politics Around the World: 3 semester hours